top of page

 MY SNOOPY SUITCASE

 In a home where shouting replaces lullabies, young Jazmín retreats to her quiet room, a safe place amid the chaos.
 Dolls line the shelves, dresses hang neatly in the closet, and at the foot of her bed sits a Snoopy suitcase, her secret companion.
-Each night, as her parents’ arguments echo through the door, Jazmín imagines her “escape plans” using her suitcase.
+Each night, as her parents’ arguments echo through the door, Jazmín imagines her “escape plans” using her Snoopy suitcase.
 She envisions what she would pack: one night, her favorite doll, pajamas, and toothbrush; another, her storybook and long dress; another, her sketchbook and box of crayons.
-The Snoopy suitcase becomes a vessel of comfort, taking Jazmín far from reality.
-What begins as a childhood game becomes, in time, the very tool she turns to when life grows difficult.
+This suitcase becomes a vessel of comfort, taking Jazmín far from reality.
+A childhood game becomes, in her adult life, the very tool she turns to when life grows difficult.

 THE GIRL WITH A UNIBROW